Conquer Cancer Foundation of the American Society of Clinical Oncology

 C. Compliance with a Mandatory Legal Obligation.
 We use your information in compliance with mandatory legal obligations, including for example accounting and tax requirements, or as may be required by law enforcement agencies, government bodies, regulatory organizations, courts or other public authorities, or any other third party or body where such disclosure is required to satisfy any applicable law, or other legal or regulatory requirement .

 D. Consent.
 We use your personal information when you give us consent to do so.
-When you give your consent for the processing of your personal information, you will be given details on how to change your mind at any time.
+When you give your consent for the processing of your personal information, you will be given details on the scope of use and on how to change your mind at any time.
 Consent may be withdrawn or modified at any time.
 Visit Section 10, “Your Rights and User Restrictions” for more information.

 E. Other Potential Uses For Your Personal Information